How do anteaters protect themselves?

 Tridactyla Binomial name: Myrmecophaga tridactyla Linnaeus, 1758.
 This is what our research found. giant anteaters are the largest of the four anteater species, reaching lengths of 6-8 feet.
 They are native to Central and South America, where they feed on tiny termites and ants using their 2-foot-long tongue, which can flick in and out up … Read more

-Are anteaters venomous?
+Are anteaters and sloths related?